goodalexander/goodalexander.github.io/content/posts/post_fiat_install.md

 There is nothing wrong with using the task tool for mundane things like learning to cook for fun, but you'll get higher rewards if you're doing things associated with high value industries such as tech or finance

 There is a native AI trading agent on the discord named Corbanu.
 We have some preview functions.
 If you use the functions /corbanu_offering and /corbanu_reply you can provide market color and expertise to an AI agent who will pay you according to how useful and unique the information is.
+This information is used to inform Post Fiat investment strategies and treasury management.

 ![An Example of Corbanu Offering](/images/corbanu_offering.png)